markmess77/FEMA/README.md

 A new dataframe excluding outliers was created in order to better display the box plot. `count` and `rating` metrics were both heavily skewed toward lower intensity.
 The outliers were removed in order to obtain a better scope of the whole as well as remove some data points with questionable data quality.

 Another new dataframe was created to only include disasters after 1980 due to poor data quality.
-This dataframe is intended to be used for the line graph, illustrating change in `count`/`rating` over time.
+This dataframe is intended to be used for the line graph, illustrating change in `count` or `rating` over time.